About the college

-Wadham's graduate numbers are currently expanding, with the college accepting students from across a diverse range of disciplines.
 The Tutor for Graduates is available for consultation and advice and each graduate student is allocated a College Advisor whose academic interests are close to the student’s own.
-All graduates are also entitled to apply for financial support for academic-related expenses, with the college currently offering an allowance of up to £250 per year.
+All graduates are also entitled to apply for financial support for academic-related expenses.

 Accommodation and meals

-A small number of rooms are available in the college's grounds, for which priority is given to students with disabilities, in accordance with need.
+A small number of rooms on the college's main site are available for graduate students, for which priority is given to students with disabilities, in accordance with need.

-All graduate students at Wadham are welcome to take meals at the college and to use the fully-fitted communal kitchen in the McCall MacBain Graduate Centre.
+All Wadham graduate students are welcome to take meals in college and to use the fully-fitted communal kitchen in the McCall MacBain Graduate Centre.

 Students who live on the main college site are automatically booked in and charged for dinner on weeknights, but can choose to opt out.

-All flats at Merifield have fully-fitted communal kitchens.
+All flats at Merifield have fully-fitted communal kitchens; and there are communal kitchens in the Dorothy Wadham Building.
 Graduate students are welcome to dine at High Table once a term and those holding Wadham College Senior Scholarships may do so once a week during full term.